-Bruce's recent book, 'The 21st Century Career Search System," provides readers with keen insights into the current state of career search.
+Bruce's recent book, "The 21st Century Career Search System," provides readers with keen insights into the current state of career search.
 It also provides insight from the perspective of hiring managers and goes beyond just getting a job.
-It discusses the value of finding a truly rewarding career.
+It discusses the processes and value of finding a truly rewarding career.

 Bruce was the director of the Cal Lutheran Adult Degree Evening Program (ADEP) from 2005 to 2010.
 During that time, the ADEP grew three new majors, expanded to two satellite sites, and experienced a 10% growth in admissions.
 He has conducted scientific and applied research in organizational leadership, sport psychology, and organization development, and career development.